Unity-Technologies/multiplayer-community-contributions/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Please help us keep MLAPI open and inclusive.
-Read and follow our [Code of Conduct](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/master/CODE_OF_CONDUCT.md).
+Please help us keep Unity Multiplayer Networking open and inclusive.
+Read and follow our [Code of Conduct](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/blob/master/CODE_OF_CONDUCT.md).

 ## <a name="ways"></a> Ways to Contribute

 ### <a name="issue"></a> Issues and Bugs

 If you find a bug in the source code, you can help us by submitting an issue to our GitHub Repository.
-You can learn more about how we handle issues in our MLAPI repositories here.
-TODO link

 ### <a name="feature"></a> New Content and Features

 If you would like to add new content to the contributions repository or improve existing content create a Pull Request.

-#### Creating a new Transport
+#### Creating a new Netcode for GameObjects Transport
-- Clone the mlapi-community-contributions repository
+- Clone the multiplayer-community-contributions repository
 - Copy the com.mlapi.contrib.transport.template folder
 - Rename the folder to better reflect your transport's name.
 - Update CHANGELOG.md, package.json, README.md with information about your transport